 Fitting like a glove, Nike Vaporfly tech shoes, as the name suggests, are designed to create a flying feeling during running.

-According to Kyle Barnes, a movement scientist, what makes Vaporfly so efficient is a carbon-fibre plate located in the sole and curved under the front of the shoe.
+According to Kyle Barnes, a movement scientist, what makes Vaporfly so efficient is a carbon-fiber plate located in the sole and curved under the front of the shoe.

 6. Nike HyperAdapt 1.0